-'Do Something!': Calls Ring Out After Mass Shootings In El Paso And Dayton
+'Do Something!': Calls For Action After Mass Shootings In El Paso And Dayton

 "It's apparent something's got to be done" about gun violence, El Paso Mayor Dee Margo told NPR's David Greene on Monday.

-Margo said he's good friends with Dayton Mayor Nan Whaley, and that the two spoke on Sunday.
+Margo said he is good friends with Dayton Mayor Nan Whaley and that the two spoke on Sunday.
 "She had sent me condolences," Margo said.
 "And I called her up and said, 'Wait a minute.
 I need to offer you the same.' "

 As calls for action against gun violence spread, the Annals of Internal Medicine announced Monday, "There is something we can do."